GenericMappingTools/gmt/doc/rst/source/begin.rst

 related to a shell spawning sub-shells when you are linking two or more processes via UNIX pipes.
 Each sub-shell will then have its own process ID and gmt modules started by the sub-shell will then have that ID as PPID and it will differ from the one determined by gmt begin.
-If you are using pipes in your modern mode script and you get strange errors about not finding gmt6.##### then you can add this command to the top of your script to make the issue go away (in Bourne shell)::
+If you are using pipes in your modern mode script and you get strange errors about not finding gmt_session.##### then you can add this command to the top of your script to make the issue go away (in Bourne shell)::

     export GMT_SESSION_NAME=$$